Here is an album Zanskar highlights on Flickr:

 2 - Leh 3480m

-Choosing where to go is the biggest challenge as there are so many special places to visit.
-To the east is Shey, Thikse, Hemis, Chemde, Thagthok, Stakna, Matho and Stok, although don't plan on visiting all of them in one day.
+challenge, there are so many special places to visit.
+Close by are Spituk Gompa and Stok Palace.
+To the east is Shey Palace, and the gompas Thikse, Hemis, Chemde, Thagthok, Stakna and Matho, although don't plan on visiting all of them in one day.
 Thikse also has a good restaurant for lunch.

 Heading west out of Leh are Spituk, Phyang, Nyemo where the Indus meets the Zanskar River, and further afield are Basgo, Likir and Alchi.